SeldonIO/seldon-core/docs/source/contents/getting-started/cli.md

 Download from a recent release from https://github.com/SeldonIO/seldon-core-v2/releases.

-It is dynamically linked and will require and nix architetcure and glibc 2.25+.
+It is dynamically linked and will require and *nix architecture and glibc 2.25+.

 ```
 mv seldon-linux-amd64 seldon